viborccom/data/covid-19/croatia/README.md

 # COVID-19 / SARS-CoV-2 coronavirus data for Croatia

+**Important note**: Starting March 28, 2020 - data for City of Zagreb and Zagreb County are shown together under City of Zagreb.
+Zagreb county data will now be empty fields (, ,).

 This folder contains 2 CSV files.

 1) **time-series.csv** contains cummulative data for Croatia as a country